isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 As the High Availability hook library is an HTTPS client, there is no ``cert-required`` parameter in hook configuration.

-Following is example HA IP v4 server pair and Control Agent configuration for Hot-Standby with TLS.
+Following is example HA server pair and Control Agent configuration for Hot-Standby with TLS.

 Server 1: